kh3dron/gamers/readme.md

 - A Flask backend that exposes game logic and agent access over APIs
 - A React frontend for playing games in a GUI.

+- A selfplay program, which generates games played between two agents
+- A training program, which reads those games and uses them to train a model.

 The representation of the game, the state tensor, is the same one used in the AlphaGo model:

 - One board state is a pair of matrices, one for each player, with 1s as placed stones.